We Deal in Lead A Weird West Gunslinger Adventure Game

 Death #

-As with any Order member, a beast companion’s death tests the Order’s fellowship.
+As with any Order member, a beast companion’s death tests fellowship.
 Even if the Errant weathers the hardship, the bonded Gunslinger feels their loss acutely.
 HRT save or forever lose d4 HRT from heartbreak.

 Types of Beast Companions #